aarons-talks/2019-08-23-GopherCon-UK/README.md

 $ docker run -p 3000:3000 -e GO_ENV=development -e ATHENS_GO_GET_WORKERS=5 gomods/athens:v0.5.0
 ```

-And then to set your `GOPROXY` environment variable to tell modules to use the local server:
+Next, open a new terminal window and set your `GOPROXY` environment variable to tell modules to use the local server:

 ```console
 $ export GOPROXY=http://localhost:3000
 ```

 Also, the Go tool keeps a read-only on-disk cache of every module version you've downloaded for any build.
 To make it read-only, it stores each file in the cache with `-r--r--r--` permissions.
 Since that's the case, you need to use `sudo` to clear the cache.
+Do this in the same terminal window as the previous step:

 ```console
 $ sudo rm -rf $(go env GOPATH)/pkg/mod